 - Enforce the principle of least privilege and adopt the shared responsibility model.

-- Replace default credentials with strong and secure passwords, and ensure that security settings of different systems’ environments are customised to the organisation’s needs.
+- Replace default credentials with strong and secure passwords, and ensure that security settings of different systems’ environments are customized to the organization’s needs.

 - Avoid storing credentials in plain text, and enable multifactor authentication whenever available.

 - Update and patch systems regularly.
-Consider the security, customisation of credentials, and patching of front-facing systems to ensure no gaps can be abused for malicious activities.
+Consider the security, customization of credentials, and patching of front-facing systems to ensure no gaps can be abused for malicious activities.

 Trend Micro solutions